 Excessive exercise

 Although exercise is good for the body and mind, sometimes it’s a case of too much of a good thing.
-Sports or activities that require long hours of intense training — marathons, ballet or gymnastics — can cause missed periods by affecting the normal production and balance of the hormones that regulate your menstrual cycle.
+Sports or activities that require long hours of intense training — marathons, ballet, or gymnastics — can cause missed periods by affecting the normal production and balance of the hormones that regulate your menstrual cycle.

 Low body weight

-Excessive weight loss that results in an approximately 10 percent under normal weight guidelines can affect hormone function similar to how excessive exercise does.
+Excessive weight loss that results in approximately 10 percent under normal weight guidelines can affect hormone function similar to how excessive exercise does.
 Ovulation and menstruation stop.
 Eating disorders, such as anorexia nervosa or bulimia, can cause such low body weight that missed periods become the norm.
 Medical consultation and therapy can address the underlying eating disorder.
 Once proper body weight is achieved and maintained, normal hormonal function should resume.

 Breastfeeding